go-qml/qml/README.md

 Demos
 -----

-A few videos demonstrating the use of Go QML:
+These introductory videos demonstrate the use of Go QML:

   * [Initial demo and overview](http://youtu.be/FVQlMrPa7lI)
   * [Initial demo running on an Ubuntu Touch phone](http://youtu.be/HB-3o8Cysec)